GustavoHekel/mfe/README.md

 ### Instructions

+#### Installation
+Please make sure to install all dependencies within each project by running `npm install`

 #### Running the app
 * Run the `npm run build` command in the `todo-app` repo
 * Run `npm run start`, it should start the app in `http://localhost:3001`